 Chico Lourant / Roland & Black Sun

-* Chico’s last name, Lourant, translates phonetically as ローランド.
+* Chico’s last name, Lourant, translates phonetically as ローラント.
 In Japanese, lo/ro and la/ra are the same sound.
-And translating ローランド to English will more often result in ‘Roland’ as opposed to ‘Lourant’.
+It seems that in translating ローラント to English, it was mistakenly interpreted as ‘Roland’, as opposed to ‘Lourant’; this results in a slightly different spelling in katakana as well: ローランド.

 - A JOURNEY THROUGH THE ECLIPSE SERIES: KOREYOSHI KURAHARA’S BLACK SUN